 If you’re looking for a way to bring natural light into a room that doesn’t have windows, consider swapping out your current door for one with a window (or installing a storm door if your foyer needs some light).

-For example, if your laundry room is dark and dingy, hang a door with a frosted window and it will suddenly light up thanks to the light from outside.
+For example, if your laundry room is dark and dingy, install a door with a frosted window and it will suddenly light up thanks to the addition of light from outside.

 Consider light grays

-Filling your home with light grays is a great way to give the illusion of more light, and they’re especially good for people who prefer cooler shades or aren’t fans of the all-white look.
+Filling your home with light grays is a great way to give the illusion of more light.
+They’re especially good for people who prefer cooler shades or aren’t fans of the all-white look.

 Just make sure to stick with the light grays because going dark will give you the opposite effect to what you are looking for.